How to say Happy New Year in Chinese? The most common way in Cantonese is to say san nin faai lok, and in Mandarin Chinese, xīn nián kuài lè.

 A wish for continuous improvement and advancement in life, career, and personal development that’s applicable to all ages.

-Year of the Dragon: it’s not just Chinese who revere the mythical beasts
+Year of the Dragon: it’s not just Chinese who revere the mythical beasts22 Jan 2024

 9. May your business flourish – sang yi hing lung or shēng yì xīng lóng